-Hey Stella; Bazil Donovan, Michelle Josef, David Baxter
+Hey Stella, Bazil Donovan, Michelle Josef, David Baxter

 2017 - Lori plays a weekly residency every Tuesday night from 8-10 pm at the Cameron House with Hey Stella.
-They play the gig faithfully until the pandemic shut the doors in March 2020.
+They played the gig faithfully until the pandemic shut the doors in March 2020.

 2002 – Lori moves from Toronto with her husband and son to Hamilton.
 She frequently works with guitarists Brian Griffith (Emmylou Harris, Willie Nelson, Daniel Lanois), Mike Eastman (Ronnie Hawkins), Randall Hill, and Sean O'Grady.
 She plays a residency at the legendary Corktown Pub.

 Emmylou Harris and Brian Griffith at the Harvest Picnic

 Hamilton's punk/pop The Evelyn Dicks is founded by Chris Houston, Buckshot Bebee, Jimmy Vapid, and Cleave Anderson, with all three songwriters contributing to lead singer duties and songwriting.